Christianity faces one of its biggest splits in centuries this weekend

 However, Russian Foreign Minister Sergei Lavrov has branded Poroshenko's efforts a “gross interference of the government in the affairs of the church.”

-Poroshenko addressed such sentiments in a Tweet earlier this month, saying that “believers will choose for themselves which churches they will go to."
+Poroshenko addressed such sentiments in a tweet this month, saying that “believers will choose for themselves which churches they will go to."

 Peskov said any measures would be diplomatic in nature and would follow only if there are religious prosecutions.
 However, such language sparked alarm in Ukraine because it's similar to the justification previously used by Russian President Vladimir Putin for Moscow-backed interventions in Crimea and eastern Ukraine.